 Targeted areas are federally designated areas that are considered distressed or areas in which 70% or more of the families have an income which is 80% or less of the statewide median family income.
 In targeted areas, purchasers using the Maryland Mortgage Program do not have to be first time homebuyers.
 Priority Funding Areas are areas designated by jurisdictions in conjunction with the State as areas in which growth should occur.
 Purchasers using the Maryland Mortgage Program may buy existing homes anywhere in the State, but new construction must be in Priority Funding Areas.

-The processing time on a Maryland Mortgage Program loan should be no different than other loans processed by the lender.
-The Department does require a review of the file for compliance with federal requirements prior to settlement.
-Turnaround time for these reviews is based on volume, with a goal of 48 hours.
+The processing time on a Maryland Mortgage Program loan should be comparable to other loans processed by the lender.
+Turnaround time for program compliance review depends on volume, with a goal of two business days.

 Maryland Mortgage Program funds are available continuously.